ajfrantz/blog/content/projects.md

 Not really a "project" as much as a thought experiment, I was trolling the internet one night and got roped into a classic nerd-trap: [optimizing FizzBuzz](https://news.ycombinator.com/item?id=8832472).
-I think it's worthwhile to occaisonally explore even the seemingly "absurd" limits of your tools, as it helps build insight into how they're best wielded--even when you're not using them for silly things.
+I think it's worthwhile to occasionally explore even the seemingly "absurd" limits of your tools, as it helps build insight into how they're best wielded--even when you're not using them for silly things.